FriskByBergen/BeagleboneDHT11/README.md

 A simple program reading temp and humidity from a DHT11 and reporting the data to Firebase

-Most of the code is copyright Adafruit!
+Part of the code is copyright Adafruit!